SRXDModdingGroup/QualityOfSpeen/README.md

  Quality of Speen is a Spin Rhythm XD mod adding a bunch of Quality of Life features (duh) to the game.

 # Current Features
 - **Instant Restart!** Press the `Restart` key when playing to restart the track from the beginning.
-Check in your settings which key is bound to `Restart`
+Check your settings which key is bound to `Restart`
 - **Extended Discord Rich Presence!** Discord will now show if you failed a song or if you are editing one.

 # How to build